PyotrNestyurkin/Telegram_Desktop_session_stealer/README.md

 # Enhancements
 For decreasing the sent archive you can check the importance of every packed file and choose which of them you will send.
-Two VirusTotal`s security vendors detect file as malware or trojan.
-This porblem can be solved if the code doesn`t remove our zip file.
+Two VirusTotal's security vendors detect file as malware or trojan.
+This porblem can be solved if the code doesn't remove our zip file.